mag9073/PolygonChecker/README.md

-CSCN71020- 1
+PolygonChecker
-fall 2022
+A group project about shapes and their properties!
-group project about shapes and their properties!
+CSCN71020 Group 1, Fall 2022